 A Washington-Lee Crew alumni class of 1962, Jim rowed as a lightweight for Charlie during his years on the team.
 Now retired from his job as a master elevator engineer, Jim starts yet another season as a coach with W-L, generously helping wherever he is needed.
 Jim has coached both the girls and boys since he started coaching with the team in 2004, as well as acting as the chief repair technician and number one inventor.
 Jim attended the University of Louisiana in Mechanical Engineering.
 Powered by Dunkin.

 Dane Underwood has been rowing and coaching in the northern Virginia area since 1998.
 He started his coaching career at Oakton High School in 2004, joining in the second year of the program.
-There, he worked to build the program from a small start up team of just 35 members to a competitive and respected team of 110+ athletes.
+There, he worked to build the program from a small start-up team of just 35 members to a competitive and respected team of 110+ athletes.
 Serving as the head and varsity women’s coach for the last 8 years, he led the women’s team to great success, including 8 medal finishes at the VA State championships in varsity events.
-His athletes have also found individual success, with two All-Met awards, and many girls going on to collegiate rowing at Stanford, UVA, Clemson, Princeton and other excellent schools.
+His athletes have also found individual success, with two All-Met awards, and many girls going on to collegiate rowing at Stanford, UVA, Clemson, Princeton among many others.
 His top athlete even went on to row for the US Women’s U23 national team, and in the Oxford-Cambridge boat race (go light blues!).

 George Kirschbaum ’87

-George returned to Washington-Lee in 2012 on the men’s side having spent over 20 years coaching throughout the Washington, D.C. area.
-After graduation from Washington-Lee in 1987 as a National Champion coxswain for legendary coach Charlie Butt Jr., George picked up a megaphone for W-L in 1988, under Charlie’s tutelage, and never looked back.
-Over the years he has helped develop and lead top ranked scholastic teams at Washington-Lee, Wakefield H.S., Holton Arms School, Gonzaga College H.S., West Springfield H.S., and junior programs at Potomac Boat Club.
-Moments like helping with the selection and training of the Senior U.S. National Team lightweight women’s quad for the World Championships in 2001 (2nd) and 2002 (3rd), stand out as highlights of a long career, but it’s the positive impact he can have on his athletes that he says is more important than the medals.
+George returned to Washington-Lee in 2012 on the men’s side, before switching over as the women’s head coach and now the varsity assistant, having spent over 30 years coaching throughout the Washington, D.C. area.
+After graduation from Washington-Lee in 1987 as a National Champion coxswain for team founder and legendary coach Charlie Butt Jr., George picked up a megaphone for W-L in 1988, under Charlie’s tutelage, and never looked back.
+Over the years he has helped develop and lead top-ranked scholastic teams as a head coach at Washington-Lee, Wakefield H.S., Holton Arms School, Gonzaga College H.S. (founder), West Springfield H.S., and junior programs at Potomac Boat Club.
+Moments like helping with the selection and training of the Senior U.S. National Team lightweight women’s quad for the World Championships in 2001 (2nd) and 2002 (3rd), stand out as highlights of a long career, but it’s the positive impact he can have on his athletes that he says is more important than the medals or accolades.

 The author of the Down and Dirty Guide to Coxing, and columnist for Rowing magazine, George can’t resist the pull of the water.
-Thus he returns to Washington-Lee and Potomac Boat Club, now as the women’s coach, with an eye towards helping develop today’s champion student-athletes.
+Thus he returns to Washington-Lee and Potomac Boat Club (where he is a member and chairperson of the security committee), now as a women’s coach, with an eye towards helping develop today’s champion student-athletes.

 Outside of W-L George works for the US Patent and Trademark Office while trying to help his wife Jennifer keep up with their son, Gabe.
 George enjoys running, cycling, and home brewing.
 George is a graduate of NOVA and George Mason University.
 George’s Rowing Resume